Paducah Gaseous Diffusion Plant

-In August 2025, General Matter, an American uranium enrichment company, signed a lease with the U.S. Department of Energy (DOE) for the former Paducah Gaseous Diffusion Plant.
-Plans for the $1.5 billion updated facility include uranium enrichment technology for the production of fuel needed for the next generation of nuclear energy.
+In January 2026, the company leasing the facility, General Matter, received a $900 million contract from the DOE for it to produce High-Assay Low-Enriched Uranium (HALEU) for the next generation of US reactors.

 History

 The former Kentucky Ordinance Works site was chosen from a candidate list of eight sites in 1950.
 The construction contractor was F.H.
 McGraw of Hartford, Connecticut and the operating company was Union Carbide.
 The plant was opened in 1952 as a government-owned, contractor-operated facility producing enriched uranium to fuel military reactors and for use in nuclear weapons.
 The mode of enrichment was gaseous diffusion of uranium hexafluoride to separate the lighter fissile isotope U-235 from the heavier non-fissile isotope U-238.

 The Paducah plant produced low-enriched uranium which was further refined at the Portsmouth Gaseous Diffusion Plant in Ohio and the K-25 plant at Oak Ridge, Tennessee.
 From the 1960s the Paducah plant was dedicated to uranium enrichment for nuclear power plants.
 In 1984, the operating contract was assumed by Martin Marietta Energy Systems.
 Lockheed Martin operated the plant until USEC leased the facility in the mid-1990s.

 The Paducah plant had a capacity of 11.3 million separative work units per year (SWU/year) in 1984.
 1812 stages were located in five buildings: C-310 with 60 stages, C-331 with 400 stages, C-333 with 480 stages, C-335 with 400 stages and C-337 with 472 stages.

 Before cessation of uranium enrichment on 31 May 2013, the Paducah facility consumed about 3,000 megawatts of electricity.
 Power for the Paducah gaseous diffusion plant came from the Tennessee Valley Authority (TVA).